Fine-Tuning Large Audio-Language Models with LoRA for Precise Temporal Localization of Prolonged Exposure Therapy Elements: Introduction

 Post-Traumatic Stress Disorder (PTSD) is linked to multiple co-morbidities and can severely impact quality of life.
 Recovery is possible through treatments like Prolonged Exposure (PE) therapy, a gold-standard, evidence-based approach ~\cite{foa2007prolonged}.
 However, trained PE clinicians are in short supply.
-Therapist fidelity—adherence to PE’s core components—is essential for effective outcomes~\cite{mclean2013challenges}, but assessing fidelity typically requires manual review of full sessions, making it time-consuming and hard to scale.
-While prior work has explored automated evaluation using speech and language processing~\cite{6chen2021fusion,5li_bert2022,lin2023neural,lin2024compass}, most approaches focus on utterance-level classification rather than precise temporal localization of extended therapeutic phases—an essential requirement for PE fidelity assessment.
+Therapist fidelity, adherence to PE’s core components, is essential for effective outcomes~\cite{foa2013challenges}, but assessing fidelity typically requires manual review of full sessions, making it time-consuming and hard to scale.
+While prior work has explored automated evaluation using speech and language processing~\cite{6chen2021fusion,5li_bert2022,lin2023neural,lin2024compass}, most approaches focus on utterance-level classification rather than precise temporal localization of extended therapeutic phases, an essential requirement for PE fidelity assessment.
 Furthermore, the creation of large, finely annotated datasets remains a major bottleneck.
-This paper introduces a framework for second-level temporal localization of key PE therapy fidelity phases—specifically ~\cite{sherrill2021creating, Foa2019Prolonged}: therapist orientation to imaginal exposure (P1), duration of imaginal exposure (P2), and post-imaginal processing (P3).
+This bottleneck effectively restricts high-quality care to a fraction of patients; thus, automating fidelity is not merely a technical convenience but an ethical imperative for healthcare equity.
+This paper introduces a framework for second-level temporal localization of key PE therapy fidelity phases, specifically~\cite{sherrill2021creating, Foa2019Prolonged}: therapist orientation to imaginal exposure (P1), duration of imaginal exposure (P2), and post-imaginal processing (P3).
 Our approach leverages Qwen2 Audio~\cite{chu2024qwen2}, a model that jointly processes audio and transcript inputs, fine-tuned using Low-Rank Adaptation (LoRA)~\cite{hu2021lora} and quantization techniques (QLoRA)~\cite{dettmers2023qlora} for computational efficiency.
+By distilling heavy server-side reasoning into a quantized local model, we ensure that patient audio, potentially the most sensitive biometric data, never leaves the secure inference environment, addressing a primary barrier to clinical AI adoption.
 To address annotation challenges, we employ a soft-supervision pipeline in which initial timestamps are proposed by a large language model (LLM) using session transcripts and subsequently verified by trained raters.
+We distill these high-quality annotations into a locally running model, avoiding external API calls and enabling privacy-preserving deployment in clinics or smartphones~\cite{bn2022privacy, suhas2023differential}.
 The model is trained on fixed-duration audio-transcript windows paired with task-specific prompts (e.g., \textit{``When did the Imaginal Exposure start?''}) to predict the normalized offset of the target event.
-Accurate temporal resolution is therefore critical, as the PE manual specifies that the three major components of the session—the initial check-in (P1), the imaginal exposure (P2), and the processing of the imaginal exposure (P3)—should last approximately 10, 50, and 10 mins, respectively ~\cite{Foa2019Prolonged, sherrill2021creating}.
+Accurate temporal resolution is therefore critical, as the PE manual specifies that the three major components of the session, the initial check-in (P1), the imaginal exposure (P2), and the processing of the imaginal exposure (P3), should last approximately 10, 50, and 10 mins, respectively~\cite{sherrill2021creating, Foa2019Prolonged}.
+By automating these specific timestamps, we enable a ``human-in-the-loop'' workflow where supervisors need only review flagged segments rather than full sessions, potentially reducing the fidelity assessment burden by orders of magnitude.